sumionochi/tomodachi-digital-pet-extension/README.md

 Given the extension is built with familiar web technologies (React, TypeScript, CSS) and a clear separation of concerns, it’s quite approachable for contributors.
 The **key patterns (message passing, storage sync, data fetch)** are already in place.
 A developer looking to extend functionality can focus on the specific area (UI, content script, or backend) without needing to rewrite the whole system.
 We hope that this hackathon project not only serves as a fun demo but also as a foundation for more **innovative browser-based NFT interactions**, whether in Tomodachi or other projects that bridge web browsing with blockchain-owned digital assets.

-# Tomodachi Pets: Setup & Development Guide
+# Tomodachi Pets: Setup & Local Development Guide

 Tomodachi Pets is a virtual pet platform built on the Sui blockchain, featuring: